THz Platform

 - 2018–2020 ANR DIRAC3D “Low-energy excitations in 3D Dirac and Weyl semimetals”

-- 2016-2018 European EraNet Rus Plus Project "TeraSense" Construction of "all solid state" gas spectrometer for medical diagnostics of exhaled breath.
+- 2016–2018 European EraNet Rus Plus Project “TeraSense”: Development of an “all-solid-state” gas spectrometer for medical diagnostics of exhaled breath.

-- 2015-2017 Contract with DGA (French Defense Procurement Agency) "Penetrating Imaging in Degraded Atmospheric Conditions"
+- 2015–2017 Contract with the DGA: “Penetrating Imaging in Adverse Weather Conditions”

-- 2014-2017 ANR NADIA Project "Integrated Nano-Detectors for Terahertz Applications"
+- 2014–2017 ANR NADIA Project: “Integrated NAno-Detectors for Terahertz Applications”

-- “Terahertz Observation of Moisture Convection-Diffusion in Wood”: collaboration between the Laboratory of Mechanics and Civil Engineering (LMGC) and L2C
+- “Terahertz Observation of Moisture Convection-Diffusion in Wood”: a collaboration between the Laboratory of Mechanics and Civil Engineering (LMGC) and L2C

-- Terahertz radiation for detecting wood diseases
+- Terahertz radiation for the detection of wood diseases